dymodi/dymodi.github.io/Research/Beacon-Localization-Related-Works.md

 [comment]: # (This blog compose the RELATED WORK section of future paper)

 In this blog, we review the existing work related to the indoor localization based on bluetooth low energy (BLE) beacons.
 Note that this review only consists publications with "Beacon" as keywords.
 The BLE localization is a bigger topic with more impactive publications.
 Among all the literature listed here, [8] provides most comprehensive introduction on this topic.
+First, we need to keep in mind that GPS is not available in the indoor scenario [9].

 The advantages of using BLE in indoor localization:
 * Quick and flexible deployment (compared with VLC).
 [5] (Not for that in [6]) [8]